alexeagleson/template-react-component-library/README.md

 And when we run `npm run start` again, there tucked up in the corner is our _Hello world!_ button.

 ![Hello world button](https://res.cloudinary.com/dqse2txyi/image/upload/v1637017283/helloworldbutton_m1qeja.png)

-You can validate that we've imported and used the one from our library because we are simple using it as `<Button />` in our code, the "Hello world!" content comes from the component definition in the library itself.

 And that's it!
 Congratulations!
 You now have all the tools you need to create and distribute a React component library using Typescript!
 At this point you end the tutorial and continue on your own if you wish.